The Five Best Irons for Garment Sewers

 My personal favorite feature of this iron?
 It has some serious steam pressure (the highest steam pressure I’ve experienced) that can be released with a trigger.

 The cons?
 It takes a bit of time to heat up (10 to 15 minutes).
-While I don't love Reliable's customer service (more on that below), this is a stellar iron for people doing a ton of garment sewing.
+Otherwise, this is a stellar iron for people doing a ton of garment sewing.